Franz Oppenhoff: Operation Carnival

-The rest of the unit arrived in Aachen on March 25.
+The rest of the unit arrived in Aachen on 25 March.
 Wenzel, Leitgeb and one other confronted Oppenhoff on his own doorstep after he had been fetched from a party at his neighbours' house.
 They pretended to be German pilots who were looking for the German lines.
 Oppenhoff tried to persuade them to surrender.
 Wenzel hesitated, and Leitgeb shouted "Heil Hitler" and shot Oppenhoff in the head.
 Just before a US patrol arrived to check the telephone line which Wenzel had previously cut, the three assassins scattered.

 While escaping from the city, Hirsch triggered a landmine which injured her knee and killed Leitgeb.

+Already dissatisfied with Oppenhoff, the Americans did not investigate his death thoroughly at the time; a theory was that an official Oppenhoff had dismissed had killed him.
+Six months later, investigators learned the truth.
 After the war, Morgenschweiss, Hirsch, Heidorn and Hennemann were tracked down and arrested.
 They were tried in Aachen in October 1949 for the assassination of Oppenhoff, with the killing of Jozef Saive being excused as an "Act of War”.
 Hennemann and Heidorn were found guilty and sentenced to between one and four years in prison, Hirsch was not charged, and Morgenschwitz was set free.
 In two follow-up proceedings, the prison sentences were further mitigated by the same court and finally completely waived under the Impunity Act of 1954 "due to emergency orders".
 The Aachen lawyer Hans-Werner Fröhlich found out in 2013 that the presiding judge of the Aachen Chamber had been a member of the NSDAP since 1937 and a member of a special court set up by the National Socialists; an assessor of the jury court had also been a member of the NSDAP.
 According to research by the historian Hannes Heer, Wenzel is said to have lived in today's Namibia under the name Fritz Brandt and died in 1981.
 Hirsch died in 2000.